Michigan Schools with EMT Programs

 EMTs in Michigan are required to complete a formal training program and pass an exam to receive state licensure, according to the U.S. Bureau of Labor Statistics.
 Training programs are available at the EMT-Basic, EMT-Intermediate and EMT-Paramedic levels and can be found at multiple community colleges and 4-year universities throughout Michigan.
 Many programs result in a certificate, but some paramedic programs may award an associate's degree.

-The two Michigan colleges below offer training at all three levels.
+The two Michigan colleges below offer training at the basic and paramedic levels.
 Read details about clinical and classroom training in each program.
-Find helpful facts about both schools in the table appearing at the bottom of this article.
+Find helpful facts about both schools in the table below.

-- Oakland Community College is found approximately 13 miles north of downtown Detroit.
+- Oakland Community College is found in Bloomfield Hills, though its EMT programs are offered at the Auburn Hills campus, which is approximately 33 miles north of Detroit.
 It offers certificate and associate's degree programs for prospective EMTs and paramedics.

 - Wayne County Community College District's EMT programs are among several allied health programs offered by the college.
 The main campus is located in Detroit, roughly 13 miles northwest of the downtown area.